-Four years ago, Dustin Cole, a mechanical engineer, was working for Ruger.
+Four years ago, Dustin Coleman, a mechanical engineer, was working for Ruger.
 Like a lot of Ruger employees, he enjoys guns and shooting competitions.

 “My wife said, ‘I could’ve made something so much better for less money.’”

 Lee grew up in Latvia, where her mother taught her to sew.
 It’s not unusual, she says; it’s something people expect to learn in school or at home.
 “I’ve been sewing since I was a little kid,” she said.